Note: This post was first published on the 6th August, 2013.

 1. Windows vs. Mac

 Are you a Mac person or a Windows PC person?
-This has been one of the biggest questions that have plagued computer buyers since the launch of the first Macintosh (1984) and Windows PC (1985) in the mid-80s.
+This has been one of the biggest questions plaguing computer buyers since the first Macintosh (1984) launch and Windows PC (1985) in the mid-80s.
 Choosing one system over another says something about how you believe the computer experience ought to be.

 It speaks volume about your preferences, attitudes and values as a person.
 Hunch.com had collected and analysed data from 700,000 computer users and found some amazing differences between these two groups.